-You may decide to go with an annexe or awning or even both for the ultimate camp set up.
+You may decide to go with an annexe, awning, or even both for the ultimate camp setup.
 Generally, annexes and awnings are things you purchase separately from your tent; however if this is something you think you might want to add later, just check that they are available for your tent.

 Other Features and Accessories

 Like traditional tents, roof top tents come with a range of features to make life more comfortable while camping.
-All good quality roof top tents will come with a ladder, window awnings and a mattress etc. However other features and accessories that you may like to consider are LED lighting, USB ports, storage pockets, anti condensation mats, inner insulation tents, and more.
+Of course, all good quality roof top tents will come with a ladder, window awnings and a mattress etc. However, other features and accessories that you may like to consider are LED lighting, USB ports, storage pockets, anti condensation mats, inner insulation tents, and more.

 Hopefully, after reading the above, you better understand what would make the ideal roof top tent for you.
 Keep reading our roof top tent reviews below to find the perfect one for you.

 If you’re simply looking for the best affordable roof top tent, then you’re going to want to consider the Adventure Kings roof top tent.
-Despite its cheap price tag, it’s a roomy tent and comes with all the basics you need, making it a great option for anyone after the best budget roof top tent.
+Despite its cheap price tag, this roof tent Kings offer is a roomy tent and comes with all the basics you need, making it a great option for anyone after the best budget roof top tent.